BaLiKfromUA/mdbook-template/README.md

 Basic template for deploying of mdbook via GitHub Actions.

-Mainly used by me for my learning notes :)
+Mainly used by me for learning notes :)

 ## Usage